learning-zone/java-basics/collections-questions.md

 ```
 #### Q. Which collection classes provide random access of it’s elements?
 #### Q. What is EnumSet?
+Java EnumSet class is the specialized Set implementation for use with enum types.
+It inherits AbstractSet class and implements the Set interface.

 #### Q. What are concurrent Collection Classes?
 #### Q. What is BlockingQueue?
 How to implement producer-consumer problem by using BlockingQueue?
 #### Q. What is Queue and Stack, list their differences?